 I don't have access to my previous work as everything has now been removed from Moodle but I will give you some pointers based on what I recall:

--In AP we learn about writing in different styles It was really good for me to get some hands on work on what uni work is really like so that I didn't make the same mistakes and mess up my actual law degree.
+Academic Practice:-In AP we learn about writing different styles of work.
+It was really good for me to get some hands on work on what uni work is really like so that I didn't make the same mistakes and mess up my actual law degree.
 University style of wiritng is so different.

 -Be concise; don't use just use jargon to make your point sound clever.